Former Nigeria coach Oliseh makes U-turn about potential return

 “I resigned from the Super Eagles because I had decided that when I was sick, I was going to stop because I did not get any help from the federation.”

-Meanwhile, Oliseh himself had previously stated that he does not want to coach the Super Eagles again.
+Meanwhile, Oliseh had previously stated that he does not want to coach the Super Eagles again after the struggles he faced in his first stint.

 “No, I don’t have the intention of ever coaching the [Super] Eagles again,' Oliseh said.